 The microloans are unsecured loans provided to individuals in developing markets, including India and Kenya.
 The loans are provided through apps on smartphones.
 When individuals apply for loans, they are required to provide details through the app and grant access for the app to collect certain information from the handsets.
-Based on the data collected, the based-end credit scioning system determines the credit risk and if within defined parameters, loans are granted.
-For most of the loan an applications, the application of an applications the required to provide details through the app and grant access for the apt to collect certain information from the handsets.
-Based on the data collected, the based-end credit risk for first-time and returning customers with a proven creditworthiness.
+Based on the data collected, the back-end credit scoring system determines the credit risk and if within defined parameters, loans are granted.
+For most of the loan applications, the application and approval or rejection of loans occur instantly.
+The amount available for borrowing by creditworthy individuals differs for first-time and returning customers with a proven creditworthiness.
 This is to manage the credit risk.
 Still, the nature of the loans is characterized by relatively high credit risk, evidenced by the credit losses observed in 2019 and disclosed in the consolidated financial statements.
 As the business expanded during 2019, we observed declining delinquencies.
 This was driven by different factors, including the credit scoring system accumulating data and thus being better able to determine the credit risk and by an increase in returning customers with a proven creditworthiness.
-Origination fees and late interest were set at amounts and levels that compensated the Open group for the inherent credit risk.
+Origination fees and late interest were set at amounts and levels that compensated the Opera group for the inherent credit risk.

 Subsequent to initial recognition at fair value (the amount transferred to the customers), fair value was measured by discounting future expected cash flows using the credit-adjusted effective interest rate.
 Management determined that this method reflected the changes in expected cash flows equivalent to the income approach in IFRS 13.B12 and following paragraphs.
 Appropriate segmentation of customers is key in obtaining a reasonable estimate of the expected cash flows and thus the basis for the estimate of fair value.
-In our fair value model, each loan is separated into a group of loans has a corresponding recovery curve.
-There recovery curve reflects the expected cash flows for that group of loans and is constructed based on the observed historical data for loans with similar characteristics (e.g. maturity, actual repayments and borrowed amount).
-As loans progress and we obtain payment data (behavioral data) on the customer, the loans are transferred to the corresponding group this average daily cash flow observed payment history for that specific contract.
-Using historical data for loans with similar characteristics, "recovery curves, futures," were constructed.
-These recovery curves, futures, which is the average daily cash flow observations for that group.
+In our fair value model, each loan is separated into a group of loans where each group of loans has a corresponding recovery curve.
+The recovery curve reflects the expected cash flows for that group of loans and is constructed based on the observed historical data for loans with similar characteristics (e.g. maturity, actual repayments and borrowed amount).
+As loans progress and we obtain payment data (behavioral data) on the customer, the loans are transferred to the corresponding group that is aligned with the observed payment history for that specific contract.
+Using historical data for loans with similar characteristics, "recovery curves/matrixes" were constructed.
+These recovery curves then formed the basis for our cash flow forecasts, which is the average daily cash flow observations for that group.
 At initial recognition, each loan is assigned a credit-adjusted effective interest (CEIR) rate based on the expected cash flows (i.e. the recovery curve).
-This CEIR is the rate that at inception of the loan contract, exactly discounts the estimated future cash flows flows through the expected life of the financial asset to the discount rate of the another leave of the financial asset and expected life of the financial asset of the discount rate when calculating the estimates of expected cash flows.
-The CEIR is subsequently used as the discount rate when calculating the estimate of an.
+This CEIR is the rate that at inception of the loan contract, exactly discounts the estimated future cash flows through the expected life of the financial asset to the disbursements amount.
+This implies that all contractual terms of the financial asset and expected credit losses are reflected (such as rollover fees) in the estimates of expected cash flows.
+The CEIR is subsequently used as the discount rate when calculating the estimated fair value of the loan.